People ask us all the time: Can I change my Medicare plan whenever I want?

 You can select to change from Medigap to Medicare Advantage.
 This would be done during the annual fall election period which again runs from October 15th to December 7th.
 This period allows you to enroll in, change, or dis-enroll from Medicare Advantage plans.
 You must stay enrolled in Medicare Parts A and B, for these plans and you must live in the plan’s service area.
 There is only 1 health question on the Medicare Advantage plan application about End Stage Renal Disease.

 Get help making changes to your Medicare plans.
-Contact a 100 Insure specialist today to help you compare plans, weigh your options and enroll.
+Contact one of our specialists today to help you compare plans, weigh your options and enroll.